Home » Florida » A Weekend Getaway to Beautiful Egmont Key

 Our Fort Dade Walking Tour, through a ghost town where most of the buildings are long gone, left us with an eerie feeling as we strolled through what was once a thriving community.
 Click here for the walking tour map.

-The red brick Copeland has survived relatively intact over the years.
-Along the roads, you will find signs describing what used to stand at each spot, with historical information and photographs from the National Archives in Washington, D.C.
+The red-brick Copeland has survived relatively intact over the years.
+Along the road, you will find signs describing what used to stand at each spot, with historical information and photographs from the National Archives in Washington, D.C.

 Remains of mine wharf - a weekend-getaway-to-beautiful-egmont-key